 Sage Bambino Plus is a compact and ideal machine to recreate a barista-quality performance at home.
-It is not a cheap machine (the official retail price is £399.99, but you can buy it online for as little as £274), but it is worth it if you use it regularly (or if more than one person in your household uses it).
+It is not a cheap machine (the official retail price is £399.99), but it is worth it if you use it regularly (or if more than one person in your household uses it).

 How does my Bambino Plus compare to my old Barista Express?